MuhammadRidha7/Shia-vs-Sunni/README.md

 `Tarikh Tabari, vol 2, page 514` \
 `Al-Kamil fit-Tarikh, vol 1, pages 551-552`

+The Prophet (s) had commanded an army to be led by Osama ibn Zayd, among them were Abu Bakr, Umar, Abu Ubaydah ibn Jarrah, Sa'd ibn Abi Waqqas, etc., and all the aforementioned came up with excuses against the army of Osama. \
+`Fath ul-Bari, vol 8, page 115`

-The Prophet (s) had commanded an army to be led by Osama ibn Zayd, though some people disobeyed and returned to Madina early.
-When The Prophet (s) heard the news of the disobedience of some people, he was angered, went to the masjid and cursed those who had disobeyed. \
+Some disobeyed and returned early.
+When The Prophet (s) heard the news of the disobedience of some, he was angered, went to the masjid and cursed those who had returned from the army of Osama. \
 `Al-Milal wan-Nahl, vol 1, page 29`

 Abu Bakr, instead of returning to the army of Osama, went to his wife. \